ramhiser/sortinghat/README.md

 The simulated data sets listed above can be generated via the `simdata` function.

-# Error-Rate Estimation
+## Error-Rate Estimation

-Classifier superiority is often determined by classification error rate (sometimes called probability of misclassification or confusion rate).
+Classifier superiority is often determined by classification error rate (1 - accuracy).
 To assess classification efficacy, we utilize the following error-rate estimators:

 - Cross-validation Error Rate
 - Bootstrap Error Rate